-Students with disabilities requiring accommodation are responsible for obtaining timely documentation of their disability and their accommodation needs from the UIC Disability Resource Center (http://drc.uic.edu/).
-The student must provide notice of special needs to their instructors before the semester begins or at the beginning of each term.
+Students with disabilities requiring accommodation are responsible for obtaining timely documentation of their disability and their accommodation needs from the UIC Disability Resource Center (DRC).
+The student must provide notice of special needs to their instructors before the semester begins or at the beginning of each term and provide instructors with a Letter of Accommodations (LOA) to verify eligibility.
 Services, access, and reasonable accommodations can be arranged for students with various types of documented disabilities.
-The UIC Disability Resource Center, (312) 413-2183 (Voice/TT), drc.@uic.edu/, is available to assist students with obtaining documentation and accommodation.
-Additional questions may be directed to the SPH Associate Dean for Academic Affairs, Susan Altfeld, saltfeld@uic.edu.
+This can include need for time limited accommodations due to illness and injury as well as longer term disability.
+The campus Disability Resource Center, (312) 413-2183, drc@uic.edu, is available to assist students with obtaining documentation and accommodation.
+Additional questions may be directed to the Associate Dean for Academic Affairs, Susan Altfeld, saltfeld@uic.edu.